WallStFam/beyond-rarity-instacheck/README.md

 # Beyond Rarity Instacheck widget
-This page is instructions for the React component.
+This page has instructions for the React component.

 If you are using plain JS you can see instructions here: https://github.com/WallStFam/beyond-rarity-instacheck-js